 If You intend on using naked flame on Your stall You agree that You have noted this in the Stallholder application form or will notify Us via email 30 days prior to the event date.
 Naked flames include the use of cooking equipment, barbecues, heaters, candles, tea warmers, etc. If you use naked flame You agree to:

 a) To have a fire extinguisher and/or a fire blanket on Your stall in an area accessible to the general public.
 This fire extinguisher shall be properly signed; b) That under no circumstances will Your Stall be left unattended when the flame is alight; c) No flammable material shall be within 1m of the flame; d) Flames shall be extinguished 15 minutes prior to the stand being vacated at the end of the day; e) Flames will be situated so that members of the public cannot come into contact with the flame or any surface likely to burn the person or ignite their clothing.
 Suitable guarding must be in place and approved the Carriageworks; f) Facilities used for cooking must have an automatic emergency cut off switch; g) Appropriate first aid equipment/items must be in place.

 Food safety and handling requirements

 You agree that You will supply Your City of Sydney Temporary Food Premises number and adhere to all food safety and handling requirements to operate Your Stall including hand-washing facilities.
-This can be as simple as having a large bottle of warm water with tap nozzle, a small basin or bucket underneath, liquid soap (not hand sanitiser) and paper towel.
+This can be as simple as having a large bottle of water with tap nozzle, a small basin, liquid soap (not hand sanitiser) and paper towel.

 Limited wastewater provisions will be available.
 You agree to manage and minimise Your wastewater output and to pay any charges deemed appropriate by the Venue for excess wastewater disposal.

 Deliveries and storage

 The Venue or Sydney Tea Festival cannot accept deliveries on behalf of Stallholders prior to the festival.
 There are no storage facilities at Carriageworks.
 Stallholders are responsible for arranging their own deliveries on the day of the festival at the allocated bump in times.

 Parking and traffic